Hamlin School

-The Hamlin School (also known as Hamlin School) is a private day school for girls in Kindergarten through eighth grade.
-It is the oldest nonsectarian, independent, day school for girls in the Western United States.
-Its school campus is located at 2120 Broadway, San Francisco, near Pacific Heights.
+The Hamlin School (also known as The Hamlin School) is a private day school for girls in kindergarten through eighth grade.
+Its campus is at 2120 Broadway, San Francisco, near Pacific Heights.

 History

-In April 1896 Sarah Dix Hamlin purchased the Van Ness Seminary School located at 1849 Jackson Street, San Francisco.
+In April 1896 Sarah Dix Hamlin purchased the Van Ness Seminary School at 1849 Jackson Street, San Francisco.
 In 1898, the school was renamed Miss Hamlin's School for Girls.
-In 1907, Hamlin moved to a mansion located at 2230 Pacific Avenue in San Francisco.
+In 1907, the school moved to a mansion at 2230 Pacific Avenue in San Francisco.
+On August 25, 1923, Hamlin died after a short illness.